-(1) A person who performs the work of drilling the well or borehole (hereinafter, 'driller') must during the drilling operations keep a drilling journal that records the following:

-1) the location of the drilled well or borehole;

-2) the time of performing the operation;
+- (1) A person who performs the work of drilling the well or borehole (hereinafter, 'driller') must during the drilling operations keep a drilling journal that records the following: - 1) the location of the drilled well or borehole; - 2) the time of performing the operation;

-3) a description of the method of drilling and of isolation;

-4) the diameter of the drill and of the casing, and a description of the geological section in correspondence with the drilling depth;

-5) the method used for sediment evacuation;

-6) the hydrogeological particulars of the drilled well or borehole.

-(2) The driller is required to file the particulars of the drilling journal, in the form established in accordance with subsection 6 of § 125 of this Code, with the Environmental Board who records that information in the environment register.
+- 3) a description of the method of drilling and of isolation; - 4) the diameter of the drill and of the casing, and a description of the geological section in correspondence with the drilling depth; - 5) the method used for sediment evacuation; - 6) the hydrogeological particulars of the drilled well or borehole. - (2) When drilling operations are completed, the driller is required to file the particulars of the drilling journal with the Estonian Nature Information System in accordance with the rules made under subsection 6 of § 126 of this Code.